exposit/dw-playbooks/_posts/peterjohansen/2018-01-13-the-dark-knight.md

 source: Peter Johansen
 source-url: http://drivethrurpg.com/browse/pub/6532/Peter-Johansen

-excerpt: '"A servant of Death, wielding one of his terrible weapons and powers in exchange for a dark price."'
+excerpt: A servant of Death, wielding one of his terrible weapons and powers in exchange for a dark price.

 categories:
 - fighter